dynobase-icon

 What is DynamoDB TTL?

-What's also cool about TTL is it is completely free.
+What's also advantageous about TTL is that it is completely free.
 Moreover, the action of removing items is also free - we're not paying for consumed WCUs that we would be paying for if we were to delete these items on our own.
 These two features make TTL a great money saver.

 Setting up TTL